Area of Expertise

 - Represented a Thai satellite company in ad hoc arbitration proceedings against an Indian television broadcaster for unpaid fees.

-- Assisted in advising a leading Singapore wealth management company on the termination of one of its employees facing massive public backlash due to his social media posts.
+- Advised a leading Singapore wealth management company on the termination of one of its employees facing massive public backlash due to his social media posts.
 Successfully obtained a favourable settlement agreement for the company, and worked with UK Counsel to have defamatory materials published in the online version of a leading UK publication removed within hours.